xc93/simprolog/README.md

 ##Installation

 * install OCaml 4.03.0.
-* run script "mk" by executing ". mk" in terminal.
+* compile SimProlog by executing `. mk` in terminal.
-* run executable simp by "./simp" interminal.
+* launch interactive interface by executing `./simp` interminal.

 ## Examples and more